 - 1) Law Enforcement Report: Victim chooses to work with law enforcement at the time of medical care and evidence collection.
 Evidence is tested (upon victim consent) and stored by local law enforcement, under the victim's name.
 This option already exists under current Colorado law. - 2) Medical Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
 However, the evidence can be tested (upon victim consent) and is stored by local law enforcement, using the victim's name.
 This option already exists under current Colorado law. - 3) Anonymous Report: Victim chooses not to participate with a law enforcement investigation at the time of medical care and evidence collection.
 While the victim can choose to have an "anonymous" conversation with law enforcement, law enforcement receives no identifying information for the victim, unless and until the victim chooses to share that information.
 The collected evidence will be stored by law enforcement using a unique identifying number, and law enforcement will not receive any victim identifying information.
 Anonymously reporting victims will not be able to have their evidence tested, unless and until the victim converts to a medical or law enforcement report.
 This option will be created by this statutory revision.

 For cases in which a patient receives sexual assault medical care, but no evidence is collected, a sexual assault report is not required to be made to law enforcement.
-This clarification is consistent with a September 2003 Office of the Attorney General Formal Opinion regarding interpretation of this statute.

 Why is this legislation necessary?